 They then talk the customer service representative into transferring the phone number to a new SIM card, claiming they need it for whatever reason.
 As there are legitimate reasons to acquire a new SIM card (flagging performance being one of the main ones, as older SIM cards have a hard time with 5G service, for instance) this doesn’t sound too suspicious to the customer service representative.

-This is a threat for everyone, but particularly those with high value investments, and especially for those invested in cryptocurrency.
+This is a threat for everyone, particularly those with high-value investments, and especially for those invested in cryptocurrency.
 People have made millions stealing cryptocurrency via this method, and as such currencies and similar digital-only goods (such as NFTs) continue to grow in popularity and prominence, this type of theft is likewise going to become more common.

 How Do I Tell if My Phone Has Been Cloned?